 Many students struggle in school from time to time.
 They might have a hard time with some aspect of academic work; they might be struggling socially; they might be bored.
 Some amount of struggle is normal and can be productive for kids to work through, and not every challenge requires intervention.
 But as a parent, how do you know when it’s time for your child to receive additional support?
 Or what if it’s very clear that your child has needs that aren’t being met in school, but you’re not sure how to change that?

 The Individuals with Disabilities Act (IDEA) is a federal law that protects the rights of students with disabilities to have access to a “free and appropriate public education.”
 Under IDEA, students who are “adversely affected” by a certain subset of disabilities are eligible for Individualized Education Plans (IEPs), which define a program of instruction that allows them to fully access their education.
-An IEP is not about putting a “problem” label on your child or stigmatizing them; it’s about establishing a personalized set of supports and resources that meet their individual needs, so they can thrive in school.
+An IEP is notabout putting a “problem” label on your child or stigmatizing them; it’s about establishing a personalized set of supports and resources that meet their individual needs, so they can thrive in school.
 But getting an IEP, understanding what it means, and making sure it’s actually helping your child can be an overwhelming process.
-Here’s what all parents need to know about IEPs, whether or not your child has one.
+Here’s what all parents need to know about IEPs, whether your child has one or not.

 What You Need to Know: